Angel Heart: TV version

-Remake
+Cancelled remake

 In 2008, it was announced that producers Michael De Luca, Alison Rosenzweig and Michael Gaeta were developing a planned remake of Angel Heart that would be produced by De Luca's production banner, Michael De Luca Productions.
 The producers had optioned the rights to both the film and the novel Falling Angel.
 De Luca expressed that he was a fan of the novel, stating, "It's a great blend of genres with a great Faustian bargain, compelling, universal themes and a rare combination of literary and commercial appeal."
 However, nothing has been heard of this project since a brief Filmstalker website article in May 2009.